Being your own boss, calling the shots, and hustling to hit your goals — these perks make entrepreneurship the ultimate career goal.

 You want to get ahead of the curve.
 Read trend predictions for your industry or market, or check out universal trend forecasting publications like Trend Hunter and Springwise.
 Then ask yourself, “If these predictions come true, which tools will be necessary?”

-5. Focus on a growing category
+2. Find and focus on a growing category (or categories).

 Licensing expert and intellectual property strategist Stephen Key recommends picking a category that fascinates you but isn’t overly competitive.